GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedAKS/aks-charlie.md

  --condition None
 ```

-## Grant ASO permission for the GCP service accout used by this team
+## Grant ASO permission for the GCP service account used by this team

 This step follows the [following documentation](setup-Azure-ASO.md#create-a-gcp-service-account)
 ```